douglas-gibbons/douglas-gibbons.github.io/_posts/2016-09-26-deeplearningschool.md

 categories: machine learning, deep learning
 ---

-Over the weekend of September 24th and 25th, some of the top (human) experts in Deep Learning got together at Stanford and gave a ["Deep Learning School"](http://www.bayareadlschool.org).
+Over the weekend of September 24th and 25th, some of the top (human) experts in Deep Learning got together at Stanford and presented ["Deep Learning School"](http://www.bayareadlschool.org).
 The content was a mix of introductions to areas of the subject, some tutorials, and also some in-depth discussions with some of the very latest findings.

 Don't worry if you couldn't make it.
 Stanford did an excellent job of providing great quality [videos](#videos) of the event online.